 Weighing the consequences of imminent electrocution against potential rock hauling exhaustion, I moved our vehicle forty feet away from the power lines.
-The next two hours we enjoyed rock hunting bliss.
+In the next two hours, we enjoyed rock hunting bliss.
 The first hour was punctuated by cheerfully shouted Russian phrases: “Vot On!”
 (Here’s one), “Dai mne Molotok!”
 (Bring me the hammer) and “Oy!
 Slishcom Agromnye!”
 (Oh, it’s too big).
 The second hour was punctuated by cries of “Euuugh,” “Oof,” “Ow, ow, ow” and “Pochimoo tak dalyeko?” (why did you park so far away?).

 Afraid to burden my SUV with too much weight, we collected six mini-boulders and twelve smaller stones.
 Returning home happily, we banged our way across the rough dirt road, grateful that we left Misty at home as the rocks shifted and rearranged themselves behind us.
 Cranking up our velocity to traverse a treacherous expanse of arroyo, I almost struck a man in green camouflage.
 The wide-eyed fellow gave us a jerky wave as we covered him in dust.
 At a slower speed, we passed an ancient truck where a camouflaged woman guarded several buckets of gravel with a shovel gripped in her left hand.
 I smiled and waved, hoping that she did not clutch a Lugar in her hidden right hand.
 Her eyes followed our dusty departure while her body stood stock still.